-- Mobilization of a crane barge, push boat, work skiff, materials and prefabricated components such as the gangway and float to the site via the Piscataqua River. - Mobilization of equipment trucks to the site. - The barge will be positioned alongside the proposed location of the new dock and waterward of any emergent vegetation to minimize impacts. - Installation of the sub structure will be performed from a crane barge or skiff to reduce the amount of foot traffic in the intertidal area. - All work will be performed at low tide to minimize sedimentation. - Piles will be driven by a vibratory hammer eliminating any excavation for installation of the pilings.
-Piles are driven to refusal. - Piles are cut and beam caps are installed and the super structure of the pier is built.
-Materials are lifted from the barge and set into position by the crane. - Once the pier is complete, the gangway and float are brought into position and installed.
+- Mobilization of a crane barge, push boat, work skiff, materials and prefabricated components such as the gangway and floats to the site via the Piscataqua River. - Mobilization of equipment trucks to the site. - The barge will be positioned alongside the proposed location of the float and waterward of any emergent vegetation to minimize impacts. - All work will be performed at low tide to minimize sedimentation. - Float stop piles will be driven by a vibratory hammer eliminating any excavation for installation of the piles.
+Piles are driven to refusal. - Once float stop installation is complete, the gangway and float are brought into position and installed.

 The project represents the alternative with the least adverse impacts to areas and environments while allowing reasonable use of the property.
-The project does propose the use of four (4) concrete mooring blocks to secure the float as helical moorings are not suitable due to the presence of ledge in the dock location.